 - Short essay indicating why you are interested in VLS

-- Letter of good standing from the home law school, including permission to attend Vermont Law School
+- Letter of good standing from the home law school, including permission to attend Vermont Law School with a current law school transcript

 U.S. Law School Exchange Program